Tacoma Misdemeanor Defense Attorneys

 - Gross misdemeanors, which are punishable by up to 364 days in jail and a fine of $5,000

 It is therefore important that a person facing a misdemeanor charge consult with a Tacoma criminal defense attorney as early as possible.
-Over the past 20 years, the lawyers at The Law Offices of Krupa & Clark, have successfully represented clients in thousands of misdemeanor cases in federal, state, and municipal court in Tacoma, Pierce County, Thurston County, King County, and throughout Western Washington.
+Over the past 20 years, the criminal defense lawyers at The Law Offices of Krupa & Clark, have successfully represented clients in thousands of misdemeanor cases in federal, state, and municipal court in Tacoma, Pierce County, Thurston County, King County, and throughout Western Washington.

 Below are examples of some of the common misdemeanor charges our misdemeanor defense lawyers in Tacoma have defended.
 Please feel free to call at (253) 345-4506 or us or click here to contact us about how we can help you with your misdemeanor charge.